fredyrydfe/manomano/README.md

 ## Preconditions

-To run the API automation, you need to have installed the Postman tool https://www.postman.com/downloads/
+To run the API automation, you need to have installed Postman https://www.postman.com/downloads/

 ## Setup